 Here’s what I recommend for Omega 3 intake

 In my clinical practice, I encourage women who are pregnant and breastfeeding to include generous amounts of omega-3 fatty acids in their diets and to pay particular attention to dietary sources of DHA.
 Those include fatty, cold-water fish such as tuna, trout, and salmon, as well as eggs.
 Other important sources of omega-3s include walnuts, flaxseed, and other nuts and seeds, and their oils.

 I often recommend that pregnant and breastfeeding women use a fish oil supplement.
 For more ideas on Omega 3 rich foods and how to get kids to take Omega 3 supplements, I’ve previously written 7 Foods Rich In Omega 3 Fatty Acids and Top 10 tips to get kids to take Omega 3 (Fish Oil).

 For infants not receiving breast milk, it’s essential to use a DHA-fortified formula.
 (Nearly all formula on the market are DHA fortified, but it’s important to make sure.)
-I also recommend Think Smart™ DHA Drops for children during their first year of life.
-These drops are made from pure, filtered, highest-quality fish oil, the most potent source of DHA and other omega-3 fatty acids necessary to fuel healthy brain growth during a baby’s first year.
-They’re also sugar-free and free of other chemical additives and contaminants that can be present in omega-3 supplements made from poor-quality fish sources.
-ThinkSmart™ DHA Drops are a safe, smart way to ensure infants get the DHA-rich combination of omega-3 fatty acids their growing brains require.
+Supplementing with a liquid DHA formula can also be helpful for children during their first year of life.
+Make sure to use options that don’t contain high amounts of sugar and are free of other chemical additives and contaminants that can be present in omega-3 supplements made from poor-quality fish sources.